ssst0n3/my_vulnerabilities/README.md

 ### 1.4 containerd

 ### 1.5 runc
-#### 1.5.1 [DISCOVERED] host infomation disclosure
+#### 1.5.1 [Rejected] host infomation disclosure
-My boss did not allow me to report to open source community.

 Timeline:
 * 2022-08-04 Discovered
-* TODO
+* Rejected By Akihiro Suda: I don't think this is a vuln.
+Containers have been leaking loadavg, memory usage, disk usage, and other resource counters too.

 #### 1.5.2 [PUBLISHED] CVE-2023-28642: AppArmor/SELinux bypass with symlinked /proc